manwar/theweeklychallenge/content/blog/docker-secret.md

 So that's done too, just type `exit` at the prompt and come out of it.

-We will do the clean up as before:
+We will do the clean up i.e. `stop and remove container`, as before:

 <br>